-Stay Overnight on Sanibel and Captiva Island
+Explore Sanibel and Captiva Island

 By far one of the can’t miss attractions when visiting Fort Myers is heading over to Sanibel and Captiva Islands.
 It’s only about a 45-minute drive to Sanibel and about an hour to Captiva, but it’s worth the trip.
 There are also shuttle boats that can get you there much quicker.
 Both islands are known for their pristine beaches, soft, smooth sand, and incredible seashells.
 Lodging and fine dining are available.
-Overall, this makes for a great overnight getaway.
+Overall, this makes for a tranquil overnight getaway.

 Relax at Newton Park

 The Fort Myers area is known for its amazing shelling because of its position on Florida’s west coast.
 Warm Gulf waters wash hundreds of shells ashore daily and the city of Fort Myers Beach and Captiva Island are the best places to find these aquatic treasures.
 The National Shell Museum, located on Sanibel Island, is devoted to shells and the mollusks that make them.
 The museum also offers guided beach walks where visitors can learn all about shelling, other marine life that washes ashore.
 The Shell Factory, located in north Fort Myers, are the largest shell retailer in the world.
-Today, visitors head there for more than just the shells — a fun park, nature center, and bumper boats are available for visitors as well.
+Today, visitors head there for more than just the shells—a fun park, nature center, and bumper boats are available as well.

-Explore the Imaginarium Science Center
+Tour the Imaginarium Science Center

 Spend the Day at Fort Myers Beach

 Located on Estero Island, the main barrier island off of mainland Florida, Fort Myers Beach is seven miles of breathtaking coastline.
 The island used to be separated from the mainland, but today, San Carlos Blvd. connects the two.
-Restaurants, resorts, and nightlife are abound on Estero Island, and while you’re there be sure to stop by Times Square — a unique shopping and dining area located at the Fort Myers Beach Pier.
+Restaurants, resorts, and nightlife are abound on Estero Island, and while you’re there be sure to stop by Times Square—a unique shopping and dining area located at the Fort Myers Beach Pier.